playswap-org/play-docs/open-beta/connect-metamask-to-testnet.md

 How to request BNB on testnet:
 - Visit: https://testnet.binance.org/faucet-smart
-- Add your testnet address on the form, verify the captcha and click on “Get Test CRO”
+- Add your testnet address on the form, verify the captcha and click on “Give me BNB”